 The Palliative Care Program also includes a team of people such as healthcare professionals, volunteers, social workers, home care workers, pharmacy technicians, the spiritual care coordinator and other means of support as needed.

-We currently have over 40 dedicated volunteers who provide support in Cancer Care and Breast Screening, and perform patient visits both in hospital and patient’s homes.
+We currently have over 40 dedicated volunteers who provide support in with patient visits both in hospital and patient’s homes and various areas within BTHC.

 If you would like to become a volunteer click here.